justramle/justramle/README.md

 - 🍀 My little love for boba 🧋 led to a fun twist: I created a quirky landing page for it in my free time and call it a little corner where my boba obsession gets to shine 🤫🤭 <strong><a href="https://justramle.github.io/boba/">Click to check it out!</a></strong> ✨🌟
 - 🍀 I'm full-time CS student at KSU 👩🏻‍💻 📝 ✏️
 - 🍀 My academic journey has helped me understanding the fundamental principles of object-oriented programming, data structures, and algorithm design as well as testing methodologies.
 - 🍀 My interest particularly lies in machine learning, especially deep learning.
 My attention was sparked when my instructor introduced the class a very interesting topic: Graph Neural Network.
-Furthermore, I am fascinating to learn more about the visualization of deep learning AI model and medical image classification.
+Furthermore, I am fascinating to learn more about the visualization of deep learning AI model and computer vision

 </div>
 </div>